MPXV Nanopore sequencing bioinformatics protocol

 • samplename.trimmed.bam - BAM file with the primers left on (used in variant calling)

-• samplename.merged.vcf - all detected variants in VCF format
+• samplename.normalised.vcf.gz - all detected variants in VCF format

 • samplename.pass.vcf - detected variants in VCF format passing quality filter